Tudor1415/KDD-UMC-Geometric-AL/docs/source/ball_tree_builders.rst

   [Omohundro1989]_.
 It scans the point set a constant number of times and therefore runs in :math:`O(m d)` time for :math:`m` points of dimension :math:`d`.
-Builders use it for leaf nodes (when ``meb="ritter"``), for heuristic balance evaluation in :mod:`trees.pca_ballstar`, and during pre-clustering in :mod:`trees.bottom_up`.
+Builders use it for leaf nodes (when ``meb="ritter"``), for heuristic balance evaluation in :mod:`gal.trees.pca_ballstar`, and during pre-clustering in :mod:`gal.trees.bottom_up`.
 * :func:`~utils.meb.welzl` follows Welzl's recursive incremental algorithm [Welzl1991]_ with an expected :math:`O(m d)` running time.
 It is chosen whenever ``config["meb"] == "welzl"`` and guarantees exact leaf balls.